apache/iceberg/site/docs/spark.md

 // create and register a UDF
 spark.udf.register("iceberg_bucket16", bucketFunc _)
 ```

+!!!
+Note
+    Explicit registration of the function is necessary because Spark doesn't allow Iceberg to provide functions.
+    [SPARK-27658](https://issues.apache.org/jira/browse/SPARK-27658) is filed to enable Iceberg to provide functions
+    which can be used in query.

 Here we just registered the bucket function as `iceberg_bucket16`, which can be used in sort clause.